 This work, running into 800 pages, is a political history of a period that saw a monumental change in the way China reshaped itself and challenged the world order.
-To a patient reader it is a lucid and detailed account of economic reforms Deng initiated in a China whose economic growth had stifled under a local brand of socialism nurtured by Mao.
+To a patient reader it is a lucid and detailed account of economic reforms Deng initiated in a China whose economic growth was stifled under a local brand of socialism nurtured by Mao.
 These reforms, within a period of thirty years, were to hurtle China ahead of all the big nations and pose a serious economic and strategic challenge to the mighty US.
-In 1977 at the time of the death of Chairman Mao, the country was in the throes of the ravages and the moral degradation brought about by the Cultural Revolution.
-It was almost a providential arrangement that a person of Deng’s skill, dedication and capacity for relative moderation was available to carry the mantle of leadership.
+In 1977 at the time of the death of Chairman Mao, the country was in the throes of the ravages and moral degradation brought about by the Cultural Revolution.
+It was a providential arrangement that a person of Deng’s skill, dedication and capacity for relative moderation was available to carry the mantle of leadership.

 For several reasons Ezra Vogel’s job of writing the story of Deng’s leadership was a tough one.
 Chinese ways of chronicling leaders’ lives, normally stuffed with excessive praise, in accordance with the relative importance and hierarchies of leaders have to be understood first.
 Reconciling these difficulties with the western writers’ penchant for painting an intimate and informal portrait of the subject of the biography also has its own problems.
-At places, therefore, Vogel hurries through Deng’s personal details and delves deeply into inessentials and peripherals of drab policy making, presumably because the official records are full of such details.
+At places, therefore, Vogel hurries through Deng’s personal details and delves deeply into drab policy making, presumably because the official records are full of such details.
 Despite these inadequacies of resources and materials required for a biography, Ezra Vogel has largely succeeded in presenting a portrait of Deng Xiaoping that is authentic and riveting.
 He is portrayed vividly, both as an eminent political leader of China and as a human being torn between the compulsions of a huge complicated governing machine and his own conscience.

 A few points need to be made here on the portrait of Deng that stands out from Vogel’s long work.
 Deng may have lacked Mao’s charisma and other attributes but he was a man of details and of performance.
 He did not have Mao’s capacity to move masses and lend them a grand vision of future; but Deng had a pragmatism and a great sense of his times with which he could deliver and decide what was good for people.
-Mao held sway over people’s heart, and in turn people were ready to be led blindfolded wherever he led them, at times with disastrous results.
+Mao held sway over people’s hearts, and in turn people were ready to be led blindfolded wherever he led them, at times with disastrous results.
 Deng put road-map before his people, broadly agreed to a blueprint and basic tenets of execution, developed consensus among colleagues and followers and gave freedom to his people to show results.
 And this worked immensely well in a society that had suffered from absurdities and violence of Cultural Revolution.

 Mao was a visionary and a dreamer and a poet who subsisted on books and a sense of history.
 Pragmatic Deng was not merely an astute administrator with a keen eye for details; he had an ability of peeping into the future and preparing for it.
 Mao had hardly traveled outside China and cared little for the world.
 Relatively, Deng had traveled extensively through the world and knew that he had to keep China appropriately on the world map through alliances and friendships.
 He had been to France as a student apprentice at the age of 15, worked there and cut his teeth working with the Communist Party there.
 He was also in Russia for a fairly long period and was conversant with communist movements in other countries.
 He had firsthand experience of war and conflicts during the Communist Revolution and served as Commissar with the Red Army, administering and managing the territories occupied by the Army.
 And after the Communist Revolution he occupied important positions in the government.
 All these stood in good stead for Deng when he became preeminent communist leader and administrator and made China an engine of world economic growth.
 Deng was a tough diplomat but knew how to cultivate personal relationships with heads of states and win friends.
 He took personal interest and initiative to improve relations with countries like US and Japan.